Reggio-inspired, multi-age learning

 We believe each child is a whole person who learns and grows in many ways-physically, intellectually, emotionally, socially, and spiritually.
 We seek to provide a safe teaching/learning environment, which fosters and nurtures this growth.

 Because the world in which our children live is rapidly changing, we seek to help each child develop the confidence and competence to function in the world of the future.
 We emphasize activities centered on themes of friendship, cooperation, compassion and kindness.
 Our program is designed to help children develop the tools that enable them to acknowledge, understand, accept, value, and celebrate themselves, others and the world.

 We believe that children are active participants and learners.
 Therefore, our curriculum is child-based and stresses process-oriented experiences rather than product-oriented experiences.
 Because children learn best through play, they spend lots of time in active, often messy, play.

-The BCC Board of Directors has expanded its membership in numbers and composition.
-It includes members of BUMC, parents and community volunteers with expertise to guide BCC.
+The BCC Board of Directors includes members of BUMC, parents and community volunteers with the expertise to guide BCC.